MuhammadUmer241/Non-Gen-AI/README.md

-# Configuration
+<a name="Configuration"></a># Configuration
-<a name="Configuration"></a>This repository currently doesn't require any specific configuration.
+This repository currently doesn't require any specific configuration.
 However, if you plan to use external services or modify the code, you might need to set up environment variables or configure certain parameters.

-# Issues and Contributing
+<a name="IssuesandContributing1"></a># Issues and Contributing
-<a name="IssuesandContributing1"></a>If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the repository's GitHub page.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the repository's GitHub page.
 Contributions are welcome!
 To contribute:

 #### 1.Fork the repository.
 #### 2.Create a new branch for your feature or bug fix.
 #### 3.Make your changes and commit them.
 #### 4.Submit a pull request to the main repository.

-# License
+<a name= "License"></a># License
-<a name= "License"></a>This repository is licensed under the MIT License.
+This repository is licensed under the MIT License.

-# Author
+<a name= "Author"></a># Author
-<a name= "Author"></a>##### Muhammad Umer
+##### Muhammad Umer
 Linkdln:
 -```https://www.linkedin.com/in/muhammad-umer-881466293/```